 Areas of expertise

-I work as a seminar instructor in a postgraduate research seminar on premodern cultural history.
-I have taught introductory courses to digital humanities; both individual lectures and whole courses (Online course at the University of Turku in 2017, lectures and online course at the Åbo Akademi University in 2018).
+I am the responsible teacher of the module Digital history.
+I have previously taught introductory courses to digital humanities; both individual lectures and whole courses (Online course at the University of Turku in 2017, lectures and online course at the Åbo Akademi University in 2018 and 2020).
 In 2018, I co-ordinated a course on suffering in premodern cultural history.
 I also regularly teach Zotero workshops to both students and research staff.

 My main research interests are the history of heresy, inquisition, polemical literature and persecution, the Great Western Schism, as well as Finnish medievalism and historiography.
 A book based on my dissertation, Heresy in Late Medieval Germany: The Inquisitor Petrus Zwicker and the Waldensians was published by York Medieval Press in 2019.
 As a postdoctoral researcher, I started to combine computational analyses with the methods of history and manuscript studies.
 I was involved in a digital humanities consortium Profiling Premodern Authors, applying computational authorship attribution to ancient and medieval Latin literature.
 My three-year postdoctoral project at the Turku Institute for Advance Studies (2020–2022 was about textual influences, compilation, imitation and originality in late medieval polemical treatises.
 In 2019–2022 I led a project PSEUDOHISTORIA, studying medievalism, history culture and history politics in Finland and Russia.
 The project was funded by Emil Aaltonen Foundation.
 In the course of the project, I edited the volume Medievalism in Finland and Russia: Twentieth- and Twenty-first-century Aspects (Bloomsbury Academic, 2022).
 I am part of the project SCISMA, studying the religious communities in Rome during the Great Western Schism (1378–1417).